LuLucsu/lulucsu-academic/content/post/congrate/index.md

 ---
-title: Welcome to my group
+title: Congratulation
-subtitle: Welcome Xinhui Duan to Central South University and the world of graph theory.
+subtitle: Congratulation to Junying Lu.

 # Summary for listings and search engines
-summary: Xinhui Duan will come to my group at next seminar.
-Welcome.
+summary: Junying Lu will go to Nanjing University to study for a Ph.D.

 # Link this post with a project
 projects: []